TTKG Calculator - Transtubular Potassium Gradient

 - Input the data from the laboratory test into the calculator.

 - Remember, the parameters should be taken from one urine sample and one blood sample.
 Mixing between samples will only distort your result.

 - Thats it!
 Your result is ready with a quick comment just below the calculator.
 Remember that the TTKG parameter only gives you information when read together with other parameters, such as the serum potassium concentration.
-Move on to the section below to learn more.
+Move on to the to learn more.

 TTKG result, like every other laboratory tests, cannot be interpreted on their own.
 You need to take into consideration the patient's potassium serum level, the patient's state, their diet and other renal parameters.
 The table shows a summary of the possible results with short comments - things to think about and the direction of further diagnosis.